Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsection{Reconstruction of PDEs by means of their characteristics}

-In spite of its early introduction \eqref{eq.char.cone.1}, the main object of our interest has been defined again in a less direct way, which passes through the characteristic variety (see above Definition \ref{defCentrale}).
-The reason behind this choice is revealed by diagram \eqref{diagNonProjEQ-Char}: the characteristic variety $\Char{}{\E}$ plays the role of a \virg{minimal covering object} for both the equation $\E$ itself and its characteristic cone $\V^\E$.
-It is easy to guess\footnote{In spite of its plainness, there is no trace of such a structure in the classical literature.
-Apparently, it is the second author who first introduced it explicitly \cite{MorenoCauchy}.} that such a minimal covering must be defined in terms of $\Omega$--isotropic flags on $M^{(1)}$, in the sense of Section \ref{subMetaSim}, i.e. by means of the commutative diagram
+In spite of its early introduction \eqref{eq.char.cone.1}, the main object of our interest has been def\/ined again in a less direct way, which passes through the characteristic variety (see above Def\/inition~\ref{defCentrale}).
+The reason behind this choice is revealed by diagram \eqref{diagNonProjEQ-Char}: the characteristic variety $\Char{}{\E}$ plays the role of a~``minimal covering object'' for both the equation $\E$ itself and its characteristic cone $\V^\E$.

+It is easy to guess\footnote{The structural relationship between the rank-one cone and the characteristic variety, which is the backbone of the present paper, made its appearance in many discussions concerning the characteristic variety, including \cite[Chapter~V]{MR1083148}, the late-1960's work by Guillemin on the characteristics of Pfaf\/f\/ian systems, and the more more recent work by Malgrange on the homological algebra of characteristic varieties.} that such a minimal covering must be def\/ined in terms of $\Omega$-isotropic f\/lags on~$M^{(1)}$, in the sense of Section~\ref{subMetaSim}, i.e., by means of the commutative diagram